 Among the places advertised as the highlights of the Jamnagar city are:

 Lakhota Lake and Lakhota Museum (closed for renovation).
 The lake shores are incredibly clean and well-maintained.
 Food and food vendors are prohibited inside.
 This place and the adjoining part of the lake which has free access are together good for a round of city birding.

-Bala Hanuman Temple is in the Guinness Book for its uninterrupted chanting of ‘jai jai ram’ since 1964.
+Bala Hanuman Temple is in Jamnagar and in the Guinness Book for its uninterrupted chanting of ‘jai jai ram’ since 1964.